Initial Placement for Fruchterman--Reingold Force Model With Coordinate Newton Direction: Numerical Experiment

-In \cref{fig:individual}, the plots on the left illustrate the objective function values $f(X)$, the average of the ten trials for each algorithm.
-The graphs on the right are at the iteration in which the most significant difference appeared among \{50,100,150\}-th iterations (or at the last iteration if it ended earlier), using seed 1.
-We obtained the ``BEST'' column by running at most 500 iterations of \textsf{CN-L-BFGS}.
+In \cref{fig:individual}, the plots on the left illustrate the objective function values $\Phi(X)$, the average of the five trials for each algorithm.
+The graphs on the right are at the 100th iteration of the simulation-based and L-BFGS algorithms, and the graph at the bottom right is at the 1000th iteration of \textsf{CN-LBFGS} as a reference for the best solution.
 The vertices in the graphs are colored according to vertex indices.

 The observations and implications of \cref{fig:individual} are as follows.
-First, the plots with solid lines for \textsf{CN} generally demonstrate superior performance to those with dashed lines for non-\textsf{CN}ese results validate the efficacy of the proposed method.
-Secondly, the result for \texttt{1138\_bus} exhibits oscillations in the plot, likely due to excessive stepsize leading to overshooting.
-Adjusting the stepsize could stabilize the proposed method, but we did not modify it to maintain the fairness of the comparisons.
-The initial values of $f(X)$ with \textsf{CN-FR} are significantly smaller than that with \textsf{FR}, suggesting that the proposed method provides a good initial placement.
-Thirdly, the visualization results also support the effectiveness of the proposed initial placement.
-In most cases, placements obtained with \textsf{CN} better reflect the nearly optimal arrangement shown in the ``BEST''.
+First, the plots of the objective function values show that the proposed \textsf{CN} methods, represented by solid lines, start from substantially lower objective values.
+This indicates that they produce high-quality approximate solutions within at most a few seconds, which is the main contribution of the proposed initialization.
+Overall, the \textsf{CN} methods outperform their non-\textsf{CN} counterparts over the iterations.
+In particular, \textsf{CN-SIM} consistently improves upon \textsf{RAND-SIM} across almost all graphs and iteration counts.
+Similarly, \textsf{CN-LBFGS} often achieves lower objective values than \textsf{RAND-LBFGS}, although both sometimes converge to the same value.
+This suggests that, given sufficiently many iterations, the effect of the initial layout on the final solution quality may diminish.
+Under limited iteration budgets, the advantage of the proposed initialization remains substantial.

+Second, the visualization results further support the effectiveness of the proposed initial placement.
+In most cases, \textsf{CN} produces layouts that better approximate the nearly optimal arrangement, with more structured and less cluttered placements than random initialization.
+Note that subtle differences in the objective values can still correspond to visible differences in the resulting layouts.
+Additionally, the plot shows averages of the trials, whereas each visualization comes from a single trial.